-The following companies are already actively working with us to involve male managers in gender equality issues.
+The following companies and organizations are already actively working with us to promote gender equality by involving male managers.

 Feller is part of Schneider Electric, one of the world's leading specialists for digital transformation in the fields of energy management and automation.
-Schneider Electric offers intelligent solutions for the residential, building technology, and data center segments, as well as for infrastructure providers and industry.
+Schneider Electric offers intelligent solutions for the private household, building technology and data centre segments, as well as for infrastructure providers and industry.
 With more than 140,000 employees and operations in over 100 countries, Schneider Electric is a global leader in energy management, medium and low voltage, secure power and automation.
 We offer integrated efficiency solutions that seamlessly combine energy, automation and software.

-In Switzerland, the Schneider Electric Group owns Schneider Electric (Schweiz) AG and Feller AG, as well as the technology brands APC and Gutor Electronic, and employs more than 1,000 people.
+In Switzerland, the Schneider Electric Group owns the companies Schneider Electric (Schweiz) AG and Feller AG, as well as the technology brands APC and Gutor Electronic, and employs more than 1,000 people.

-"One of our values at Schneider Electric is "Embrace different - diversity makes us".
-We stand 100% for inclusion.
+"One of our values at Schneider Electric is "Embrace different - diversity sets us apart".
+We stand 100% for integration.
 Discrimination is not tolerated at our company.
 We believe in equal opportunities for everyone, everywhere.
 We see gender- and age-mixed teams as an important success factor for our company.
-That's why we also actively promote the further development of women and offer very good conditions for balancing work and private life with our global Flex@Work Policy.
+That is why we also actively promote the further development of women and offer very good conditions for reconciling professional and private life with our global Flex@Work Policy.
 We are on board with the study because increasing the proportion of women is an ongoing challenge for us as a technology company, and we want to exploit all reasonable opportunities in this regard.
-We expect the study, including the involvement of our executives, to provide us with new starting points and ideas on how we can move forward together there."
+We expect the study to provide us with new starting points and ideas, also through the involvement of our managers, on how we can move forward together there."

-Dr. Rasmus Oertel, HR Director, Schneider Electric Switzerland
+Dr Rasmus Oertel, HR Director, Schneider Electric Switzerland (2019)

 Helvetia Versicherungen, headquartered in St.Gallen, has grown over the past 160 years into a successful, internationally active insurance group.
 Today, Helvetia is the leading Swiss all-line insurer in Switzerland.
 Over 6500 employees provide services to more than 5 million customers every day.